-- Number of Common Shares, stock options and warrants beneficially owned, directly or indirectly, or controlled or directed. - (2) PreMD Inc. was delisted from the TSX in April 2009 as discussed below. - Dr. Norton was appointed to the Board on March 31, 2011 and accordingly was only eligible to attend one Board meeting during fiscal 2011. - The Company entered into a consulting agreement with Dr. Norton effective June 1, 2011 and granted him 200,000 options under this agreement as part of his compensation package.
+- (1) Number of Common Shares, stock options and warrants beneficially owned, directly or indirectly, or controlled or directed. - (2) PreMD Inc. was delisted from the TSX in April 2009 as discussed below. - Mr. Wellner was appointed to the Board on July 11, 2012 and accordingly he was not eligible to attend any Board meetings during fiscal 2012.